audrasjb/simple-site-map-page/README.txt

 1. Install the plugin and activate.
 2. Go to Reading options to select the sitemap page.
 3. Go to Appearance &gt; Menus to build your site map and register it under "Site map" location.
 4. Done!
-The site map will appear under the page's main content.
+The site map will be displayed under the page main content.

 == Frequently Asked Questions ==

 = My site map doesn’t appear on the selected page =

 After selecting your site map page in reading options, you have to build a new menu in Appearance &gt; Menus and register it under the "Site map" location.
 See the screenshots provided for visual indications.

+= Can I use custom CSS styles? =
+Sure!
+The site map list markup is wrapped with `<div class="menu-site-map-menu-container"><ul id="menu-site-map-menu" class="ssmp simple-site-map"> … </ul></div>`

 == Screenshots ==